Din3sh-K/Project-submission/README.md

-# project-submission
+# project submission
-these are the projects that I learned from BigBucks internship conducted in june 2024
+These are the projects that I learned from BigBucks internship conducted in june 2024